 To switch to the advanced assignment at another point:

 % git checkout asst2_adv

 Implement the fork() system call.
 Your implementation of fork should eventually be the same as that described in the man page, however for testing initially, you might consider always returning 1 for the child process id (pid) instead of implementing pid management.
 The amount of code to implement fork is quite small; the main challenge is to understand what needs to be done.
-We strongly encourage you to implement the file-related system calls first, with fork in mind.
+Note: You will also need to revisit your existing file-related system calls and solve the concurrency issues you identified earlier.

 - Read the comments above mips_usermode() in kern/arch/mips/locore/trap.c